sylv0r/nodeJsReactPack/README.md

     - data/postData   (post data in the DB)
     - data/deleteData (delete data from the DB)

+You have a postman collection in the `postman` folder, you can import it in postman to test the endpoints.
+All bodys and prams examples are in this collection.

 # How to start the project :